yuvalmGS/gigaspaces-wiki-jekyll/xap97net/installation.markdown

 - Side-by-side installations.
 - Using a different jvm.

-For more information see [Advanced Installation Scenarios|Advanced Installation Scenarios].
+For more information see depanlinkAdvanced Installation Scenariostengahlink./advanced-installation-scenarios.htmlbelakanglink.